Contract redline copilot

 A CEO-favored concept with no engineering sizing.
 Rationale: park it formally on the H3 roster with a quarterly review date.
 The CEO can still talk about it on customer calls, but the engineering team is no longer being asked to context-switch on it ad hoc.

-The artifact ships with the language the CEO can quote, not just charts the board has to interpret.
-Below: three sentences Trillium's CEO drops into the next board read-out.
-They neutralize the "where is our AI strategy" question without overpromising.
+The artifact ships with language the CEO can quote, not just charts the board has to interpret.
+Three sentences Trillium's CEO drops into the next board read-out.
+They neutralize "where is our AI strategy" without overpromising.

 "We've split our AI spend across three horizons, measured by reach not time.
 Seventy percent defends our core matter-management revenue with three production bets."